gwanfonseka/catCard/README.md

 ## Usage
 - run `npm run dev` to execute the program

-if you want to change the properties of the image, you can give a cmmandline arguments as follows (try changing variables to get different results),
+if you want to change the properties of the image, you can give cmmandline arguments as follows (try changing variables to get different results),
 - `node index.mjs --greeting Hola --who Gapstars --width 400 --height 500 --color White, --size 100`

 ## Requirement